-Experience counts for a lot in this industry and good suppliers should happily be able to help you out whatever your question is.
+Experience counts for a lot in this industry and I am happy answer any questions other suppliers should too.

-If you don’t understand something that they’ve said in their sales pitch don’t be afraid to ask them to explain further.
+If you don’t understand something about their sales pitch don’t be afraid to ask them to explain further.

 You might even be doing them a favour by doing so as it’ll allow them to make sure their explaining themselves more clearly with future couples.